openforcefield/standards/docs/enhancement-proposals/off-ep-0000.md

 ## Workflow

 The OFF-EP process begins with a new idea for Open Force Field infrastructure and/or community.
-It is highly recommended that a single NEP contain a single key proposal or new idea with a concise scope.
+It is highly recommended that a single OFF-EP contain a single key proposal or new idea with a concise scope.
 Small changes often do not need to go through the OFF-EP process and can be submitted directly to as either a question to the community or a software patch.
 Each OFF-EP must have a champion -- someone who writes the proposal using the template provded below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the proposal.